 Again, Callistonx is able to effectively respond to such retrofit requirements within a substation, and still maintain a smooth upgrade to a full substation automation system should the utility requirements develop.

-Equally, with its small footprint, Callistonx is able to easily replace existing legacy RTUs that do not incorporate the range of system functions and overall capability of Callistonx.
+Equally, with its small footprint, Callistonx intelligent remote terminal units are able to easily replace existing legacy RTUs that do not incorporate the range of system functions, intelligence and overall capabilities of Callistonx.

 Whatever your remote terminal unit retrofit needs, Remsdaq is ready to respond with a Callistonx solution that incorporates an unsurpassed solution base to meet current and emerging system requirements.